Multi-messenger FIMP: Constraints and Detection Prospects

 \subsection{Collider search}

 Lepton colliders offer a promising avenue to probe DM through missing energy and an associated visible particle that can be registered in the detector.
 Since DM particles evade direct detection in collider experiments by leaving no observable traces, their presence must be inferred through missing energy signatures.
 This energy imbalance in detector measurements provides crucial indirect evidence for DM production.
 The final state signal of our interest is mono$-$photon ($\gamma$) + missing energy (\Fig\ref{fig:monoph}).
 Two primary non-interfering irreducible SM backgrounds contribute to this final state.
 The first involves $W$ boson-mediated $t$-channel neutrino pair production with associated photon radiation, where the photon originates either from the initial state particles or the $W$ boson itself (left panel of \Fig\ref{fig:sm.bkg.monoph}).
-The second significant background stems from $Z$ boson-mediated $s$-channel neutrino production accompanied by initial-state photon emission (right panel of \Fig\ref{fig:sm.bkg.monoph}).
+The second significant background stems from $Z$ boson-mediated $s$-channel neutrino pair production accompanied by initial-state photon emission (right panel of \Fig\ref{fig:sm.bkg.monoph}).

-We perform a comprehensive simulation pipeline by implementing the theoretical model through a {\tt FeynRules} \cite{Alloul:2013bka} and then generating signal and background events in {\tt MadGraph} \cite{Alwall:2011uj}.
+We perform a comprehensive simulation pipeline by implementing the theoretical model through {\tt FeynRules} \cite{Alloul:2013bka} and then generating signal and background events in {\tt MadGraph} \cite{Alwall:2011uj}.
 The generated events undergo parton showering and hadronization in {\tt Pythia} \cite{Sjostrand:2014zea} before being processed through the detector simulation in {\tt Delphes} \cite{deFavereau:2013fsa}.
 We impose stringent selection criteria requiring exactly one isolated photon with $p^{\gamma}_T >10$ GeV and $\eta_{\gamma}<2.5$, while explicitly vetoing events containing additional leptons or jets.
-For our cut-based analysis, we consider a kinematic variable, the missing energy ($E_{\text{miss}}$) and $\eta_{\gamma}$, which is defined as \begin{itemize} \item \textbf{Missing energy ($E_{\text{miss}}$):} The energy carried away by DM particles is known as missing energy, which is computed from the knowledge of $\sqrt{s}$ as \beq E_{\text{miss}}=\sqrt{s}-\sum_{i}E_{i}, \eeq where $i$ runs over all the detectable particles in the final state.
+For our cut-based analysis, we consider a kinematic variable, the missing energy ($E_{\text{miss}}$) and $\eta_{\gamma}$, which is defined as \begin{itemize} \item \textbf{Missing energy ($E_{\text{miss}}$):} The energy carried away by DM particles is known as missing energy, which is computed from the knowledge of $\sqrt{s}$ as \beq E_{\text{miss}}=\sqrt{s}-\sum_{i}E_{i}, \eeq